Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 • Hawk exclusion during first outdoor access: When chicks are first moved to an outdoor pen (14–21 days old), ensure the pen has complete overhead netting before the first release.
 Chick-sized birds are the primary hawk target and a hawk will take one the first day they are exposed in an uncovered run.

-• Brooder location: Position the brooder in the most central, most protected part of the farm — surrounded by other structures, adult bird pens, or fencing that provides a buffer zone from the perimeter.
-The perimeter is where predators probe first; the center is where they penetrate last.
+• Brooder location: Place the brooder in the most central and protected area of the farm, surrounded by structures, adult bird pens, or fencing that creates a buffer zone from the perimeter.
+Predators usually test the outer boundaries first, so keeping young chicks away from the edges provides an added layer of protection.

 7 Anti-Theft Measures: The Human Predator